 And it soon gets back to it with “Glen” (later called “Glen – A Dog on a Lonely Quest”).
 Glen is an abused dog (yes, more cruelty) who sets out to find the girl who saved him when his abusive owner tried to drown him.
 And the girl’s name is June – coincidence or what?

 The facsimile reprint reproduces only page one of the Tammy Club from the original.
 The editor knew readers would want one, and Susie is the secretary who presents the details on how to join and what to expect.

 The reprint also omits the next story, “Castaways on Voodoo Island”, for some reason.
 Perhaps it is because this story is considered a weak one.
 Girls find themselves castaways on an island where they fall foul of a weird witch doctor.
 At least it makes a change from being tortured and abused by bullies and slave drivers.

 Finally, we come to the story where the heroine would endure no less than 10 years of cruelty, abuse, bullying and suffering in Tammy.
 These would include being tied up and beaten, locked in a flood dungeon, freezing cold duckings in a lake, and being clamped in the stocks, would you believe?
 She would end up holding a joint record with Bella Barlow as Tammy’s longest running character.
 This is, of course, Molly Mills, a 1920s maidservant.
 She has the bad luck to arrive at the same time as bully butler Pickering, who would become her arch-nemesis at Stanton Hall.
 Her strip was originally entitled “No Tears for Molly” and the title would stick several years, despite the fact that it is a complete misnomer.
 Right from the very first episode we see Molly crying.
 No tears for Molly, huh?
 And now she’s been sacked too, because of a dirty trick from the other two maids who are destined to give her more trouble in the years to come.
-As if Pickering wasn’t bad enough!
+As if Pickering weren’t bad enough!